This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 While a pretty picture captivates your audience, a caption keeps them involved with your content.

-So now that you know the four steps to developing your strategy, how can you actually plan this content out?
+So now that you know the four steps to develop your strategy, how can you actually plan this content out?

 And you can create your exact own!
 I personally keep mine in a Google Docs spreadsheet for easy access no matter where I am, but you can use Excel.
 You just need to include your optimized space, type of content (or the end goal — you’ll see in my spreadsheet, I want to refer to my e-mail list some days and my new blog post on other days), picture content and your caption.